 Students shall not falsely represent information given to a school official.
+This includes making accusations about other students, teachers, staff, or events that take place.

 Rule 31: Use and/or possession of a firearm or weapon

 Bringing a firearm (as defined in the Federal Gun-Free Schools Act of 1994) onto school property or to any school-sponsored activity, competition, program, or evet, regardless of where it occurs may result in expulsion under board policy po5610.